-What’s most remarkable about this park is the story of its origin, oh, and it’s paltry size.
+What’s most remarkable about this park is the story of its origin, oh, and its diminutive size.
 Mill Ends covers an area of 452 square inches, about 2 feet square.
 Mill Ends Park is the smallest park in the world.

-Oregon Journal columnist Dick Fagan wrote a popular column called Mill Ends, covering whatever whimsy he came up with.
+Oregon Journal columnist Dick Fagan wrote a popular column called Mill Ends, covering whatever whimsy he could conjure up.
 In 1946, from his office window overlooking Front Avenue (now Naito Parkway), he spotted a 2 square foot hole in a raised bit of concrete in the median.
 A light pole was, presumably, intended for the spot, but was never installed.
 Fagan invented stories of leprechaun exploits in the tiny “park.”